 This is easily one of the best books on investing.
 Ferri cites dozens of academic and professional studies showing why active management and individual stock selection is a loser’s game and will underperform the market in most cases.
-This is an absolutely fantastic book.
+This is a fantastic book.

 Burton Malkiel – Random Walk Down Wall Street: A Time-Tested Strategy for Successful Investing (Eleventh Edition).

-Malkiel also showing why no one can predict the market and the best strategy is a well-diversified low-cost portfolio consisting of index funds.
+Malkiel is also showing us why no one can predict the market, and the best strategy is a well-diversified low-cost portfolio consisting of index funds.
 This is a classic.

 Jason Zweig: Your Money and Your Brain: How the New Science of Neuroeconomics Can Help Make You Rich

-Zweig showing why everyone, from hedge fund managers to individual investors all are prone to making the same mistakes.
+Zweig is showing why everyone, from hedge fund managers to individual investors, all are prone to making the same mistakes.

 Ben Carlson: A Wealth of Common Sense: Why Simplicity Trumps Complexity in Any Investment Plan.